kineticstoolkit/kineticstoolkit_doc/html/_sources/python_strings_quotes.md

 s2 = 'Hello world!'
 ```

-Normally, we use double-quotes if the string contains apostrophes `'`; inversely, we will use single-quotes if the string contains double-quotes `"`.
+Normally, we use double-quotes if the string contains apostrophes `'`; inversely, we use single-quotes if the string contains double-quotes `"`.
 For instance, both these strings are correctly defined:

 ```{code-cell}
 s3 = "It's time to lunch."